banq/jivejdon/readme.md

 SELECT messageID from jiveMessage WHERE  threadID = ?
 ORDER BY modifiedDate DESC

 ``````
+This sql can quickly find the last replies, No need to play back all posted events.

-There is no special field  for last replyies state in jiveThread, all states are from posted events projection.
+In jiveThread table there is no special field for last replyies state , all states are from posted events projection. (projection can use SQL!)

 When a user post a new ForumMessage, a ReplyMessageCreatedEvent event will be saved to event store: JiveMessage,  simultaneously refresh the snapshot of event: ForumThreadState.